Want to buy a Christmas tree, but have no idea what the different types of Christmas trees are or how to choose between them?

 The Douglas Fir needs a lot of water to keep its needles, but if you want a traditional tree for a traditional Christmas this is your conifer.
 It’s simple.
 It’s good.

 That said, some of the branches may be too closely packed to fit your entire Star Trek collection.
 So you’ll need to pick a different tree or come to terms with the fact that your dying Spock Hallmark ornament has to stay in its box.

 Today’s artificial trees use state of the art manufacturing processes to mimic the look of genuine Mother Nature.
-The downside, there’s no piney scent, and the more lifelike they look, the more they cost, with top-of-the-line fake trees costing upwards of $19,000.
+The downside, there’s no piney scent, and the more lifelike they look, the more they cost, with top-of-the-line fake trees costing more than $5,000.

 On the plus side, they will outlast a standard tree and you won’t need to vacuum the needles.
 Also, the metal and synthetic materials used these days are less likely to go up in flames should your lighting get a little… excessive.